Vector Control (Mosquitoes)

 ND Dept. of Health West Nile Information

-The Environmental Health Division uses two methods of mosquito control:
+The 2018 mosquito control has concluded for the season.
+Traditionally, the Environmental Health Division uses two methods of mosquito control:

 Larvaciding – treating stagnant water with insecticide to kill mosquito larva before they become adult mosquitoes.